malcolmkeating/malcolmkeating.github.io/_pages/about.md

 I'm Associate Professor of Philosophy at [Smith College](https://www.smith.edu/), Northampton, MA, USA.
 My research focuses on premodern philosophy in the Indian subcontinent.
 I think along with early Nyāya and Mīmāṃsā philosophers about philosophy of language, epistemology, and argumentation.
 You can see my [academic CV](https://malcolmkeating.github.io/cv/) or go to my [PhilPapers](https://philpeople.org/profiles/malcolm-keating) profile for more about my work.

-**Smith students**, use this link to make an appointment, request letters of recommendation, and more.
+**Smith students**, use this [page](https://malcolmkeating.github.io/teaching/) to make an appointment, request letters of recommendation, and find out which courses I'm teaching.

 I have a **blog** that I update now and again and a **podcast** that I hope to revive someday.
 The blog is mostly about Indian philosophy and technical/editing topics.